Food can have an effect on how you are feeling.

 But what about chocolate?

-There is no evidence to prove that chocolate contains an ingredient that can affect your mood, however for some people eating chocolate is classed as a reward such as doing well in an exam or when feeling sad you may eat chocolate to cheer you up.
-The way we look at chocolate makes it feel like a prize/special which has a physiological effect on our brain.
+There is no evidence to prove that chocolate contains an ingredient that can affect your mood, however for some people eating chocolate is classed as a reward, such as doing well in an exam, or when feeling sad you may eat chocolate to cheer you up.
+The way we look at chocolate makes it feel like a prize or a special treat, which has a physiological effect on our brain.

 How to get help